Differences Between Financial And Operating Leases

 - Another accounting difference is that this lease must be recorded as if it were the acquisition or purchase of an asset on credit.

-This is usually the most common type of lease, and its differences with the previous one are as follows:
+This is usually the most common type of lease, and its differences from the previous one are as follows:

 - It is established for a determined price and time.